renderpci/dedalo/docs/core/locator.md

 **locator** `object`

-Using locators is the way to connect data in Dédalo, besides locators are the own data of multiple components, selects, portals, check boxes, etc. They use locators to point and resolve his data.
+Locators are the way to connect data in Dédalo, besides locators are the own data for multiple components; selects, portals, check boxes, etc. These components uses locators to point and resolve his data.

+Locator is an extensible object, it depends of the data pointed and his properties could be extended by specific uses.

+### Function and structure

-Dédalo use few tables with lots of sections named "matrix_XXX" this tables has the same schema:
+To understand how locator works, keep in mind that Dédalo use few tables with lots of sections named "matrix_XXX" and all of these tables has the same schema:

 ```mermaid
 erDiagram